hujhax/austin-improv-wiki/Jessie Pascarelli.md

 **Jessie Pascarelli** is an improv performer.

 ## History
 Jessie is the assistant producer of [[The 44-Hour Improv Marathon]].
-She was the Social Media Director for [[Out of Bounds Festival]].
+She was the Social Media Director for [[Out of Bounds Comedy Festival]].
 She is the producer of the Institution's Lovefest and Bitterfest shows.

 ## Troupes
 * [[Kosher Bacon]] (defunct)